usnistgov/module-utilities/CONTRIBUTING.md

 ### Getting the repo

 Ready to contribute?
-Here's how to set up `module_utilities` for local development.
+Here's how to set up `module-utilities` for local development.

-- Fork the `module_utilities` repo on GitHub.
+- Fork the `module=utilities` repo on GitHub.

 - Clone your fork locally: